 - Taste the mousse to see if it needs more sweetness.
 Add 1 or 2 tbsp of powdered sugar if needed.

-- Divide the mousse into serving cups using a spoon and refrigerate for at least 1 hour.
+- Divide the mousse into serving cups using a spoon or piping bag and refrigerate for 1- 2 hours.

 - Garnish the white chocolate mousse with more whipped cream or fresh berries, and enjoy your creamy delight!